andrewshaodev/LearningHowToLearn/index.md

 In science and math in particular it can help to look ahead at the more varied problem sets that are sometimes found at the end of chapters.

-Or you can deliberately try to make yourself occasionally pick out why some problems call for one technique as opposed to another.
+You can deliberately try to make yourself occasionally pick out why some problems call for one technique as opposed to another.

 Reinforce the concept that just knowing how to use a techinque is not enough, you also need to use it for the right context.